JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-## As always, Lena started with google
+## As always, Lena started with Google

 ---

-# but google did not work.
+# but Google did not work.

 ---